smell-of-curry/rubedo/README.md

 ## Support

 As Rubedo is Still in beta, there might be bugs that you could face.
-If you need support PLEASE Join the discord and subbmit your problems here: https://discord.gg/a9MjfydsFz
+If you need support PLEASE Join the [Discord](https://discord.gg/a9MjfydsFz) and submit your problems there